 - Use a Combusting particle for solid fuels that burn, like coal or biomass.

-By understanding these options, you can now confidently select the right particle type for your CFD project and get accurate, meaningful results.
+By understanding these options, you can now confidently select the right classification for your project and get accurate results.
+If you need expert assistance in setting up multiphase physics, you can Order Your CFD Project.